ClickCease

 Lost wages and holiday pay

-Ms Ramsay claimed 3 months of lost wages post-employment and provided evidence of seeking work.
+Ms Ramsay claimed 3 months of lost wages article-employment and provided evidence of seeking work.
 The ERA accepted her evidence on unsuccessful job searching and awarded $13,000 wages plus $1,040.40 holiday pay (8%), for a total of $14,040.40 gross.

 KiwiSaver employer contributions for the same period were left to the parties to calculate as a net figure.